vinaynk/opensyllabus/README.md

-# opensyllabus
+# open public syllabus
-Part of the open syllabus project
+Part of the open public syllabus project